 The Thousand Autumns of Jacob de Zoet by David Mitchell—A beautifully written tale of love, courage, and faith

-Imagine this: Napoleon Bonaparte is striding across Europe, and the fledgling American republic is edging ever closer toward the democratic vision of Thomas Jefferson.
+Imagine yourself in a land far, far away, in a time long passed from memory.
+Now imagine this: Napoleon Bonaparte is striding across Europe, and the fledgling American republic is edging ever closer toward the expansionist vision of Thomas Jefferson.
 The Dutch East India Company is gasping its last breath.
 The Dutch mercantile empire, already shadowed by the mighty British Navy, has gone adrift as its homeland succumbs to the little Corsican general.
 In this fateful time, as the world slips from the 18th century into the 19th, you find yourself in a tiny Dutch trading post stranded on the shores of Nagasaki.
+You’re there through the magic of a brilliant historical novel.

 The Sympathizer by Viet Thanh Nguyen—The Vietnam War through Vietnamese eyes